harzer99/FAF-Buildorder-Visualizer/README.md

 # FAF Buildorder Visualizer
- A tool to get an intuiton for good build orders
+ A tool to get an intuiton for good build orders.
+Run the program via FAF-Buildorder-Visualizer\bin\Debug\net7.0\app.exe.
+It should open a browser window with an interactive plot.
+The files to manipulate are in the same folder.

 Buildorder is defined in bo.txt.
 Defined buildings are landfac, airfac, pgen, mex, hydro.
 Format: <br>